The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you open a card with a 0 percent introductory APR offer, it may seem like there’s no downside to carrying a balance.
+If you open a credit card with an introductory 0 percent APR, it may seem like there’s no downside to carrying a balance.
 After all, you won’t owe interest during the promotional period.
 So, what’s the harm?

-Even if it’s not attracting interest, carrying a balance can still lead to some negative consequences—including termination of your offer.
+Even if your balance isn’t acquiring interest, neglecting to make payments can still lead to some negative consequences — including termination of your offer.
 It’s best to weigh your choices carefully before deciding to leave a balance on your card.
 Whether you should carry a balance during your card’s promotional period depends on your specific circumstances.

 Why carry a balance during your intro APR period?